 In any case, any exchange is always useful; often some ideas or intuitions of the customers have given that extra touch to the whole project!

 The labels are comfortable, there is no doubt.
-In fact, many customers begin to describe to me what they like in this way: Scandinavian, shabby chic, industrial, etc.
+In fact, many customers begin to describe to me what they like in this way: Scandinavian, shabby chic, industrial, etc. When it happens, I try to abstract the request and make it fit their personality and my way of seeing.

 - deprive yourself of the opportunity to dare, to experiment